 Small Business Challenge

-The Small Business Challenge Grant offers Cambridge businesses, business associations, and groups of neighborhood businesses the opportunity to secure one-time grant funding in increments of $1,000 for well-designed projects that bring together neighborhood business interests around shared goals of improved design, promotion, and business resilience in a commercial area.
+The Small Business Challenge Grant offers Cambridge businesses, business associations, and groups of neighborhood businesses the opportunity to secure one-time grant funds between $1,000 and $5,000 for well-designed projects that bring together neighborhood business interests around shared goals of improved design, promotion, and business resilience in a commercial area.

 The Challenge encourages applicants to develop innovative ways to invigorate their commercial areas and business districts.
 This could include, but is not limited to, the following:

-- Neighborhood Tourism/Events Planning – Work with Economic Development Division (EDD) of CDD, Cambridge Office of Tourism, Cambridge Arts Council, or other city departments to create one-time promotional marketing materials or events around a shared common vision for the district.
+- Neighborhood Tourism/Events Planning – Work with staff from CDD's Economic Development Division, Cambridge Office of Tourism, Cambridge Arts Council, or other city departments to create one-time promotional marketing materials or events around a shared common vision for the district.

-- Technology & Skill Training – Partner with local expert technology and/or skill trainers to build the skills of businesses, and/or local business associations, to help increase sales, increase efficiencies, and develop online marketing and social media strategies.
+- Technology & Skill Training – Partner with local expert technology and/or skill trainers to build the skills of businesses, and/or local business associations, to help increase sales, increase business efficiency, and develop online marketing and social media strategies.

 Projects conducted through the Challenge aim to bring a positive benefit to a given community in which businesses, residents, and visitors alike will benefit.
-Examples would include, but are not limited to:
+The following past examples meet grant guidelines:

 - Large, reusable banners for marketing or branding purposes.

-- Decorative and whimsical elements (e.g. flower boxes) that help act as gateway identifiers to a unique business district.
+- Decorative and whimsical elements (e.g. streetscape planters) that help act as gateway identifiers to a unique business district.

 - Social media workshops or financial management trainings for business groups.